-Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns such as bullying.
 All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
+To address these additional challenges, our school will always consider extra pastoral support for children with SEN and disabilities.

-SECTION NINETEEN - GANGS, COUNTY LINES, VIOLENT CRIME AND EXPLOITATION
+SECTION NINETEEN - GANGS, COUNTY LINES, VIOLENT CRIME AND EXPLOITATION children and keep them safe.

-Godinton Primary School recognises the impact of gangs, county lines, violent crime and exploitation.
-It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe.
+Godinton Primary School recognises the impact of gangs, county lines, serious violence, crime and exploitation.
+It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support